lorenzo-rovigatti/oxDNA/docs/source/oat/index.md

 From a directory containing an oxDNA input file, and initial configuration/topology files:

-**First, we will set up some functions for running simulations with oxpy** Instead of modifying an existing input file, you can also simply provide the entire input file as a `dict` to kwargs.
+**First, we will set up some functions for running simulations with oxpy** Instead of modifying an existing input file, you can also simply provide the entire input file as a `dict` to kwargs and remove the `init_from_filename` call.
 ```python
 import oxpy
 import multiprocessing